top of page

 Mullin Hotel

-Open Saturday and Sunday Second Floor only (elevator for handicap use is located in back of building)
+Open Saturday and Sunday Second Floor only (elevator for handicapped use is located in the back of building)

 Built in 1847 when West Virginia was the western part of Virginia, the hotel was originally known as the Moorefield Hotel Company and the stockholders included Charles Carter Lee, eldest brother of Robert E. Lee.
 In its day the hotel was considered to have every modern convenience.
 Each room had a fireplace and common areas were well appointed and spacious.
 Most people either arrived by wagon or horseback.